Sarawak May 28 – June 6, 2017

 Deer Cave has a tremendous amount of guano in it – guano covers absolutely everything and there are even guano dunes.
 The way we went back passed was a little off the tourist route.
 The shower is a continuous waterfall coming from the centre of the roof of Deer.
 We walked up to a viewpoint on the boardwalk with great views.
 Here was also a laser used to determine the dimensions of the cave.
 From the centre of Deer, when you look back towards the entrance, a profile on a huge piece of rock that has fallen from the roof, looks exactly like Abraham Lincoln.

 Lang Cave.
-Then entrance is just a few meters past Deer.
+The entrance is just a few meters past Deer.
 Directly above Lang is a lake so there is a constant movement of water from above.
 And Lang is easily the most spectacular of all of the caves in Mulu for formations.
-Tons of interesting stalagmites and ‘tites’, large curtains, some wavey, big areas of flow with tendrils that look like a jellyfish or coral.
-The cave is only 280m long, but completely full of speleoforms (cave formations).
+Tons of interesting stalagmites and ‘tites’, large curtains, and some wavey, big areas of flow with tendrils that look like a jellyfish or coral.
+The cave is only 280m long but full of speleoforms (cave formations).

 KELABIT HIGHLANDS – BARIO